jeremymv2/print-headers/README.md

 Small go app that simply prints all HTTP headers from the request.
 Useful for introspection of the HTTP request and headers.

+The binary is published as a docker image: [jmv2/print-headers](https://hub.docker.com/repository/docker/jmv2/print-headers)

 Usage:

 ```